gslin/ebs-backup-lambda/README.md

 * https://aws.amazon.com/blogs/aws/new-lifecycle-management-for-amazon-ebs-snapshots/

-This will reduce lambda service's cost (although this one is quite cheap).
+This will reduce lambda service's cost (although this one is quite cheap) and management cost (which will be much higher).